Fuel duty rates

-The duty rates quoted are for the period up to 2017 as announced in Budget 2016.
+The duty rates quoted are for the period up to 2018/19 as announced in the Autumn Budget 2017.

 UK fuel duty is currently 58p per litre for petrol and diesel.
 Vehicle fuels with a lower impact on carbon emissions or air quality are taxed at lower duty rates; these include liquefied petroleum gas (LPG), compressed natural gas (CNG) and electricity.

 Other than fuel duty, the forecourt price of a litre of fuel also includes the product cost (around 30p per litre), Value Added Tax (in the region of 20-25p per litre depending on price) and the retailers margin (often only 5p per litre or less).

 As announced in the Autumn Budget 2017, fuel duty has been frozxen until the end of the 2018/19 financial year.
 This cancelled the planned increase, and means that fuel duty will have been frozen for at least eight years - the longest freeze for more than 40 years.
 Fuel duty therefore remains at 57.95 pence per litre until further notice.

 (23 Mar 2011 – March 2019)